 THEATRE SCENES is an independent and alternative blog for reviews and commentary on theatre productions in Auckland and beyond.
-Edited by James Wenley, our critics are Matt Baker, Sharu Delilkan, Tim Booth, Jess Holly Bates, Tim George, Nathan Joe and Rachael Longshaw-Park.
+Edited by James Wenley, our critics are Matt Baker, Sharu Delilkan, Tim Booth, Brigitte Knight, Tim George, Nathan Joe and Rachael Longshaw-Park.

 If you have a production you would like to be reviewed, or would like to suggest something to be featured on Theatre Scenes, please email email@example.com

 James Wenley is a theatre critic and enthusiast.
 He began reviewing theatre for Craccum Magazine in 2008, and was the Theatre Editor 2009-2010 before establishing Theatre Scenes in 2011.
 While continuing to edit and review for Theatre Scenes, he joined Metro Magazine‘s review team in 2014.
 James won the inaugural Pantograph Punch Best Critic award at the 2015 Auckland Theatre Awards .

 He has a Masters of Arts in Drama and is currently completing his Doctoral Thesis and lecturing at the University of Auckland.
 James is a producer for Theatre of Love.
 He likes his theatre well done.